Jose-Hurtado-Sanchez/CS360-Online-Game/ReadME.txt

     -Updated the comments on the client files
--Used AI to build makefile using prompt "make the make file" along with the name of all the cpp files -Client and Server works to make a connection and the window pops up for both players
+-Used AI to build makefile using prompt "make the make file" along with the name of all the cpp files -Client and Server works to make a connection and the window pops up for both players -Player 1 will be on the left side and Player 2 will be on the right side

 TO-DO:
 -Player class apply input function still needs implementation eventually to contain the calls for animation changes